apache/trafficserver/doc/admin/faqs.en.rst

 In Squid- and Netscape-format log files, what do the cache result codes mean?
 -----------------------------------------------------------------------------

-This is described in detail in the :ref:`log-formats-squid-format`
+This is described in detail in the :ref:`log-formats-squid-format` documentation.

 What is recorded by the ``cqtx`` field in a custom log file?
 ------------------------------------------------------------